EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: Introduction

 In this paper, we aim to investigate the following question:

-We think that the low rollout accuracy on hard problems is primarily due to the vast solution space being far beyond the LLMs' current reasoning capability, as shown in Figure~\ref{fig:framework}.
+The low rollout accuracy on hard problems is primarily due to the vast solution space, which substantially exceeds the current reasoning capability of LLMs~\cite{cot_without_prompt, train_long}, as shown in Figure~\ref{fig:framework}.
 We propose \method, a self-\textbf{\underline{Evo}}lving curriculum learning framework based on two-stage \textbf{\underline{C}}hain-\textbf{\underline{o}}f-\textbf{\underline{T}}hought (CoT) reasoning optimization.
 The core idea of \method is to constrain the size of the exploration space.
-In Stage 1, the LLM receives problems and final answers, and generates its own CoT explanations.
-These CoTs are filtered and verified to construct step-by-step reasoning trajectories.
-In Stage 2, \method performs curriculum learning by progressively removing thinking steps from each CoT trajectory.
+In Stage 1, the LLM receives problems and final answers, and generates its own CoT trajectories.
+These CoTs are filtered and verified to construct step-by-step reasoning.
+In Stage 2, \method performs curriculum learning by progressively removing reasoning steps from each CoT trajectory.
 This step-wise reduction gradually expands the exploration space in a controlled manner, increasing reasoning difficulty while enabling stable training under sparse rewards.
 Through self-evolving iterations, the LLM enhances its reasoning capability and generates higher-quality CoTs, progressively solving a portion of initially unsolved hard problems.

 We apply \method to LLMs across diverse model families, including Qwen, DeepSeek, Llama, and DeepSeek-R1-Distill-Qwen (referred to as R1-Qwen).
 Experimental results demonstrate that: